totalgames/playchain-ui/CONTRIBUTING.md

 The Bitshares UI team is supported by this [worker proposal](https://www.bitshares.foundation/workers/2019-02-bitshares-ui).
 It provides the funds needed to pay for the development team and the community bounties.

 If you would like to get involved, we have a [Telegram chatroom](https://t.me/BitSharesDEX) where you can ask questions and get help.
-You may also join [BitShares on Discord](https://discord.gg/GsjQfAJ)
+You may also join [PlayChain on Discord](https://discord.gg/GsjQfAJ)

 ## Development process